 Michael C. Kiel, Science Department Chair and Associate Professor of Biology, 2004; Ph.D., University of Toronto, 2000.
 Human genome analysis with respect to disease and evolution; mechanisms of protein synthesis; control of gene expression, particularly at the translational level; protein/protein and protein/RNA interactions.

 Monica Pierri-Galvao, Associate Professor of Physics, 2009; Ph.D., Penn State University.
-Medical physics, physics involved on the radiation treatment for cancer; mathematical physics, investigation on the quantum geometry of the space-time.
+Medical physics, physics involved in the radiation treatment for cancer; mathematical physics, investigation on the quantum geometry of the space-time.

-Phyllis Black, Professor of Social Work, 1994 and Director of the Lehigh Valley Program; B.A., M.S.W., McGill University; Ph.D., Catholic University of America; C.M.F.C.* Ethical issues in social work practice and education, integrating genetics into social work practice and education, gatekeeping in social work education, grade inflation, social work education curriculum development.
+Phyllis Black, Professor of Social Work, 1994; Ph.D., Catholic University of America; C.M.F.C.* Ethical issues in social work practice and education, integrating genetics into social work practice and education, gatekeeping in social work education, grade inflation, social work education curriculum development.

 Stephen Burke, Professor of Social Work, 1994; B.A., M.S.W.; Ph.D., University of Minnesota.
 Faith-based organizations and implications for social work education, economic safety-net issues.